php-riak/riak-client/docs/source/mapreduce.rst

 Command used to perform a map reduce operation using a secondary index (2i) as input.

-Here is the general syntax for setting up a bucket map over a secondary index:
+Here is the general syntax for setting up a bin secondary index map-reduce:

 .. code-block:: php